Map

 }

-You can also use the mapping if the table name and the class name is not matching in terms of casing.
+The mapping also applies when the table name and class name differ only in casing.

 Property Mapping